CrayLabs/SmartSim/doc/orchestrator.rst

 Initialize a Colocated Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the next stage of the experiment, we will utilize the application script we previously went through by configuring and creating a SmartSim colocated ``Model``.
+In the next stage of the experiment, we launch the application script with a co-located database by configuring and creating a SmartSim colocated ``Model``.